 Hepatitis E is relatively common in developing countries where it is spread through contaminated food and water.
 Healthy people often do not get very sick, generally clear the infection and often never know that they had it.
 However, blood recipients could become very ill.
-We do not know how often Hepatitis E occurs in Canada, and are testing donors for Hepatitis E on stored samples from the study for babesiosis (see section above).
+In a study 10,062 blood donations from various locations in Canada were tested for Hepatitis E virus (nucleic acid testing) and a subset of 2,048 donations were also tested for the antibody to Hepatitis E. None were positive for the virus, but 110 donations (5.1%) were positive for antibody.
+This indicates that some donors were likely infected with the Hepatitis E virus at some point in their lives, but had cleared the infection at the time of donation, so they did not pose a risk to blood recipients.